 Because the path attends to the world

-It is not that such spirits are not threatening,
+It is not that such ghosts are not ominous,

-But that they will not injure the people.
+But that such ghosts will not injure the people.

-It is not that such spirits would not injure people
+It is not that such ghosts will not injure people

 But that the sage also does not injure people.